-Throughout the years after being passed down from several owners it was Douglas Brown that decided to take it a notch in creating an amusement attraction.
+Throughout the years after being passed down from several owners it was Douglas Brown that decided to take it up a notch in creating an amusement park attraction.

 He constructed a dinosaur in hopes of attracting people to this place, but was turned down by the city after residents from the area complained of the dinosaur construction.

-Sadly, a fire later on broke out that destroyed the dinosaur and nothing really was much made of it then.
+Sadly, a fire later broke out that destroyed the dinosaur and nothing really remain.

 It wouldn’t be until 1992 that the City of Pismo Beach would acquire the property and open a park in which everyone could enjoy.

-Its name Dinosaur Cave Park still remains a symbol of Douglas Brown legacy of making an amusement park as well of the caves that are found near this ocean overlooking place.
+Its name Dinosaur Cave Park still remains a symbol of Douglas Brown legacy of making an amusement park as well as the caves found near this place.

 WHAT CAN YOU FIND AT DINOSAUR CAVE PARK?

-At Dinosaur Cave Park you can find just as the name implies it a park.
-The park is situated by the Pismo Beach and near a quiet neighborhood.
+At Dinosaur Cave Park you can find just as the name implies a park.
+The park is situated by Pismo Beach and near a quiet neighborhood.

-There is a playground for kids so it’s common to see many children around the playground.
-There are also picnic tables and a grassy field in which some families are eating here with the food that they brought.
+There is a playground for kids, so it’s common to see many children around the playground.
+There are also picnic tables and a grassy field in which some families host picnics.

 However, one feature I didn’t see was that there was no fire pits nor BBQs.
 As I strolled through dinosaur cave park I saw several dogs walking around with their owners as it appears to be a friendly dog park.